prototypo/MovingMars/Dramatis_Personae.md

 ## Spacecraft:

 Albatenius: An observatory of the Sun in solar orbit, named after the ninth century astronomer Al-Battani.
+Brasilsat E6: A defunct Brazilian communications satellite.
+Inmarsat 17: A defunct television broadcasting satellite.
+Turksat 12A: A defunct Turkish communications satellite.
+Paksat-5: A defunct Pakistani communications satellite.
+Hotbird 16B: A defunct Eutelsat on-orbit spare intended to serve communications in Africa.
+It was never used.
+Yaogan 72-01F: A defunct Chinese on-orbit inspection satellite suspected of carrying anti-satellite weapons.

 ## Rocks: